 And just like that most businesses end up spending a larger portion of their budget on acquiring new customers.
 They sometimes forget the value and overlook the needs & expectations of their existing/old customers.

-Another research showed that only a 5% increase in customer retention can bring you up to 25% more profit.
+Another research showed that “only a 5% increase in customer retention results in a profit increase of 25% to 95%, with 65% of a company’s purchases coming from returning customers.”
 So, if you can go that extra mile for your existing customer and give them a personalized experience, and resolve their specific issues through dedicated customer support, it’ll get you a lot in return, reduce churn rates, boost customer loyalty & satisfaction with less budget.

 2. It will help you hold high-value customer interaction